 International Year of Plant Health 2020

-The International Year of Plant Health 2020 aims to raise awareness of the importance and impacts of plant health on global issues such as hunger, poverty, climate change, and economic development.
+The International Year of Plant Health 2020 aimed to raise awareness of the importance and impacts of plant health on global issues such as hunger, poverty, climate change, and economic development.

 UN declared 2020 the year of plant health

 In December 2018, the United Nations declared 2020 as the International Year of Plant Health.
-The Food & Agriculture Organization (FAO) and International Plant Protection Convention (IPPC) are organising the International Year of Plant Health 2020.
+It was organised by the Food & Agriculture Organization (FAO) and International Plant Protection Convention (IPPC).

 Videos about the importance of plant health